Duplex and Speed Setting on Switch

-Duplex and Speed settings are the most basic settings for each port of a switch.
+Duplex and Speed settings are the most basic settings for each switch port.
 By default, Cisco switches will auto-negotiate the speed and duplex settings.
-There is a possibility of mismatching of duplex and speed setting between the switch port and the connected devices, for example, a computer or another switch.
-There are two types of duplex settings used for communications on an Ethernet network.
-Full-duplex communication both ends of the connection can send and receive simultaneously but in the half-duplex, only one end of the connection can send at a time.
+However, there is a possibility of duplex and speed settings mismatching between the switch port and the connected devices, such as a computer or another switch.
+Two types of duplex settings are used for communications on an Ethernet network.
+In full-duplex communication, both ends of the connection can send and receive simultaneously, but only one can be sent simultaneously in half-duplex communication.

 Auto-negotiation

-Most of Cisco Switches have an auto-negotiation function and the NICs has also contained these functions.
-Devices have the capability of auto-negotiation can automatically exchange information about duplex and speed settings and helps switch and connected device to choose the highest performance mode.
-If both interconnected devices have a capability full-duplex; they well set both devices on full-duplex along with their highest common bandwidth.
-See Figure below, where PC-1, is connected to switch port-1.
-Both Ethernet NIC and port can operate in full-duplex or half-duplex, so auto-negotiation set both sides on full-duplex.
+Most Cisco Switches have an auto-negotiation function; the NICs also contain these functions.
+Devices can auto-negotiate, automatically exchange information about duplex and speed settings, and help switch and connect devices to choose the highest performance mode.
+If both interconnected devices have a capability full-duplex, they will set both devices on full-duplex along with their highest expected bandwidth.
+See Figure below, where PC-1 is connected to switch port-1.
+Ethernet NIC and port can operate in full-duplex or half-duplex, so auto-negotiation sets both sides on full-duplex.

 The speed of switch is 10/100/1000 Mb/s and PC-1 Ethernet Speed is 10/100 Mb/s so 100; is the highest common speed for both switch and PC-1, therefore, auto-negotiation set speed for 100 Mb/s for both.
 Most Cisco switches and Ethernet NICs default to auto-negotiation for speed and duplex.
 Gigabit Ethernet ports only operate in full-duplex mode.
 The figure below illustrates the auto-negotiation for speed settings between switch and PC-1.